richardrodgers/handbag/src/main/resources/manual_en.md

    area under the _data_ folder icon.
 5. Switch to the _Metadata_ tab and enter or select desired information.
 6. Press the _Destination_ button to the right of the tabs.

+### Primary Use-Case ###

+HandBag is a tool for selecting resources from the local (or a mounted) file system to be placed in a directory structure conforming to the BagIt specification, describing this resource set, and transferring/transmitting it to a local or remote destination, in compressed package, or as a loose directory.

+Visually, the UI operates from left to right, starting with the _Settings_ tab, where you specify the minimum information (name for the bag, destination) necessary for a transfer.
+Next, you can select files from the file system, and drop them into the _Payload_ tab area.
+Finally, the _Metadata_ tab exposes a property editor where you can describe the bag (you may enter metadata or payload files in any order).

+When the bag is complete, there are just two alternative actions to perform, using the buttons to the right of the tabs.
+You may either discard your work (_Trash_), or press the _Destination_ button to effect the transfer.